Last updated on February 1, 2023

 There are 14 cards total – 12 Magic cards and 2 “Magic related” cards.
 These are:

 • Slot 1: Art card slot (81 total in Zendikar Rising).
-1/20 have a version with the artist signature embossed in gold.
+1/20 has a version with the artist's signature embossed in gold.

 • Slot 2: Land slot a basic full art land.
-15% of the time you’ll get a foil full art land.
+15% of the time you get a foil full art land.

 • Slot 9: “Fireworks” – A card that looks different from a normal Magic card.
-Either a Showcase card or another special thing they’re doing for this set.
+Either a Showcase card or another special thing from the set.

 • Slots 10-11: Wildcard rarity slots that can have any rarity common up to mythic.